2020, a year of reading - Tech leadership, software architecture, mathematical thinking, algorithms and XP

 Software architecture patterns

-Software architecture patterns was one of the books I will keep for reference as it provides 5 chapters with different architectures, diagrams and examples of applications that use such pattern.
-I wrote a post about the patterns used in the book while I was reading it [2], the books is around 47 pages long and catalogs the following architectural styles:
+Software Architecture Patterns is one of the books I will keep for reference as it provides 5 chapters with different architectures, diagrams and examples of applications that use such patterns.
+I wrote a post about the patterns used in the book while I was reading it [2], the book is around 47 pages long and catalogs the following architectural styles:

 • Layered